-Currently our major research project is ERC-CZ project Implicitly constituted material models: from theory through model reduction to efficient numerical methods, the other research projects are listed below.
+Research projects that were/are solved by our group are listed below.
+Recently, our main research project was the ERC-CZ project Implicitly constituted material models: from theory through model reduction to efficient numerical methods

 Our group is internationally well recognized and we present outcomes of our research at major international events.
 Recently, we organized, among others, a mini-symposium at the 6th European Congress of Mathematics, a mini-symposium at the SIAM Annual Meeting 2013, and a workshop in the Banff International Research Station for Mathematical Innovation and Discovery.
 We regularly organize international schools on advanced mathematical methods in theory of partial differential equations.

 We have been active in forming two larger research platforms, namely University Center for Mathematical Modeling, Applied Analysis and Computational Mathematics (MathMAC) and the Nečas Center for Mathematical Modeling.

 For a list of publications see the corresponding web page.

 Members of the Division of Mathematical Modelling are principal investigators and team members in various research projects.
 See below for a list of projects that have been solved since 2013.
 (We list only projects that we lead as principal investigators.)

 Ministry of Education, Youth and Sports, Czech Republic

 - 2012–2017, ERC-CZ, Implicitly constituted material models: from theory through model reduction to efficient numerical methods, principal investigator Josef Málek